valenjet/upskill-in-testing-with-csharp/manuscript/ch03/chapter03.md

 #### Directory and file structure

-- For C# class files, we'll prefix them with `Test`, like `TestScaleConverter.cs`
+- For C# class files, we'll prefix them with `Test`, like `TestLoan.cs`
-- For .NET class library project files, we'll prefix them with `Tests.`, like `Tests.Unit.Physics.Temperature.csproj`
+- For .NET class library project files, we'll prefix them with `Tests.`, like `Tests.Unit.Valen.Slos.Model.csproj`
 - Putting all the tests into an extra directory outside the system-under-test code is useful.

 Here is an example of the `tests/` file structure: